 Inside Deep Brain Stimulation

 The idea of dysfunctional circuits is not a strange one.
-Our thoughts, sensations, impulses and movements are all a result of neurons in the brain electronically firing.
-If a circuit is faulty, it can possibly result in resistant neuropsychiatric disorders such as Tourette’s Syndrome, Major Depression and Obsessive Compulsive Disorder.
-Recent clinical trials of DBS show encouraging results that include a decrease in depressive symptoms, when used in conjunction with therapies such as cognitive and behavioral therapy.
+Our thoughts, sensations, impulses, and movements are all a result of neurons in the brain electronically firing.
+If a circuit is faulty, it can possibly result in resistant neuropsychiatric disorders such as Tourette’s Syndrome, Major Depression, and Obsessive-Compulsive Disorder.
+Clinical trials of DBS show encouraging results that include a decrease in depressive symptoms when used in conjunction with therapies such as cognitive and behavioral therapy.

 Advancements in Depression Treatment